Angel-Znoker/Angel-Znoker/README.md

 [![Outlook](https://img.shields.io/badge/-Outlook-0078D4?style=flat&logo=Microsoft-Outlook&logoColor=white)](mailto:angel96esti@hotmail.com)
 --

 I'm a Computer Engineering student at the National Autonomous University of Mexico (UNAM).
 I am passionate about programming and development.
-I am very interested in the topics of Algorithms, Artificial Intelligence and Data Science, as well as Web Development.
+I am very interested in the topics of Algorithms, Artificial Intelligence and Data Science, as well as Web Development, especially front end..
 I really like to solve problems and challenges and make contributions to find optimal solutions.

 **Personal Stuffs:**

-- 🔭 I’m currently working on [FI UNAM](https://www.ingenieria.unam.mx/)
+- 🔭 I’m currently working on [Casa Bravo](https://casabravo.com.mx/)
-- 🌱 I’m currently learning Web Development and ML algorithms
+- 🌱 I’m currently learning ReactJs
 - 💬 Ask me about anything, I am happy to help
 - 📫 How to reach me: angel96esti@gmail.com
 - ⚡ Fun fact: I'd like to be an astronaut